Upfoldian/qldsmash-stats/README.md

 # qldsmash-stats
 Ruby (sinatra) based app that displays player stats using the data from qldsmash.
-If you want to suggest features or anything like that, tweet [@SydneyBaka](https://twitter.com/SydneyBaka) or contact me on github.
+If you want to suggest features or anything like that, just send me a message here :D